Skip to main content

 If you reconnect before those 30 seconds, you should be able to recover your content and save any changes.

 If your connection doesn’t resume in time, you won’t be able to make more changes to the Broadcast until you go back online.
-In the meantime, other team members are free to take over editing.
+In the meantime, other team members are free to take over work on the Broadcast.

 Content protection warning